simbo1905/junit-js/README.md

 This is a fork of https://github.com/benjiman/junit-js to get it up onto maven central.

-This original version was tested on JDK1.8 as the Nashorn is 10x faster than Rhino in testing the Java cryptography of [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).
+This original version was tested on JDK1.8 as the Nashorn is 10x faster than Rhino in testing the JavaScript cryptography of [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).

 Nashorn is now deprecated and will be removed from the JDK.
 OpenJDK supports a faster polygot compiler called GraalVM.
 The master code now attempts to use GraalVM, then falls back to Nashorn, then falls back to Rhino.